Sommer Ray Flaunts Her Insane Bikini Body In New Group Pic On Instagram

 The picture also featured two other ladies – whom Sommer called ‘real sisters’ in the caption — who were featured wearing skimpy bikinis from Sommer’s bikini collection which will be launched in March 2019.

-Within an hour of going live, the post in question racked up close to 300,000 likes and 16,00-plus comments wherein fans and followers not only drooled over Sommer’s sexy body but also praised the other two ladies.
+Within an hour of going live, the post in question racked up close to 300,000 likes and 1,600-plus comments wherein fans and followers not only drooled over Sommer’s sexy body but also praised the other two ladies.
 One fan wrote that although all the girls look ravishing, Sommer is still his favorite.
 The person also added that the hot model should keep up the good work and predicted that she will go very far ahead in life because she is young, beautiful and ambitious.
 Others, per usual, showered Sommer with complimentary comments including, “you are the best,” “this is what heaven looks like,” “you are super duper pretty,” and “the only natural beauty on Instagram.”

 Prior to posting the current picture, the 22-year-old model shared a candid video of herself wherein she was featured drinking a large cup of coffee.
 The model wore a sweatshirt from her own brand, applied minimal makeup and accessorized with plenty of rings and bracelets to flaunt her signature style.